Killing of Karon Blake: Aftermath

 On Tuesday, January 10, 2023, Blake's mother, Londen Blake, created a fundraiser on the crowdfunding platform GoFundMe to help cover the cost of Blake's funeral and burial expenses.
 The fundraiser raised $35,879.

 On Wednesday, January 11, 2023, D. C. Mayor Muriel Bowser, who is African American, told the press the party involved in the shooting was a government employee and that they'd been placed on administrative leave.
 Despite public outcry, Bowser declined to identify the party but did say that he was not a police officer when asked about his occupation.
 In response to demands from the public to identify the party, police chief Robert Contee, also African American, "We normally do not identify people in similar situations unless we have a warrant in hand for that person or unless there's a person who we are trying to identify...
 This is not what we're dealing with here."
 Contee warned the public that there was a lot of misinformation about the shooting going around the community.

 On Saturday, January 14, 2023, a vigil was held in Blake's honor.

 On Monday, January 23, 2023, a funeral service for Blake was held at Israel Baptist Church, located at 1251 Saratoga Avenue in Washington, D.C.
 News outlets reported hundreds of mourners, including local politicians and elected officials, were in attendance.

 On Tuesday, January 31, 2023, U. S. Attorney Matthew M. Graves announced that a warrant had been issued for Jason Michael Lewis, a 41-year-old African American resident who'd been employed by the District of Columbia's Parks and Recreation Department for 18 years, in the death of Blake.
 Lewis had turned himself into the Metropolitan Police Department that day at 8:00 am and he appeared in court later that afternoon.
 Lewis was charged with second-degree murder, a Class A felony in the District of Columbia, and ordered to be held without bond while he awaits his trial.
 Blake's family members were present for Lewis' arraignment and Stephanie Ramirez of Fox 5 News (WTTG) reported they were "quietly celebrating in the court room" after the judge ruled Lewis would be held without bond.
 Lewis is scheduled to appear in court on Wednesday, February 15, 2023.
 He entered a plea of not guilty.
 The firearm involved in the shooting, described as Lewis' only firearm, was confiscated and authorities announced plans to revoke his CCW permit.

 On Wednesday, February 1, 2023, Londen Blake addressed the press for the first time since Lewis' arrest, saying that she hopes Lewis is convicted.

+On Thursday, March 9, 2023, Judge Anthony Epstein of the DC Superior Court ordered that Lewis be released while awaiting trial, saying there was insufficient evidence that he was a danger to the community.